 - Durability: Prints are long-lasting and withstand multiple washes without fading or cracking.

-Proper preparation of your design is the key to getting the best results with DTF shirt transfers.
+Get a proper preparation of your design to ensure you get best results from DTF shirt transfers.
 A look at how you can assure your design is ready for printing:

 Use High-Resolution Images